Founding and roots – May 1979

 Foundation Stones – 2012 to the present

 The basic outline for this project was developed in 2000 and has been steadily gestating ever since.
-We are now making it the major focus for CI’s work.
+While paused at the moment, it’s still an important part of CI’s ongoing work.
 Please see the Foundation Stones section of this website for details.

 The interactive graphic timeline below provides another window on CI’s history.
 It includes more detail than the above Overview and gives a graphic sense of the relationship between various events.